peter88213/aeon2yw/docs/usage.md

 -   "Descriptions" are imported as scene descriptions, if any (*).
 -   "Notes" are used as scene notes, if any (*).
 -	"Participants" are imported as characters, if any (*).
--	"Viewpoints" are imported as viewpoint characters, if any (*).
 -	"Locations" are imported, if any (*).
 -	"Items" are imported, if any (*).